 Wunderlist is somewhere in between a Todolist and a Google Keep.
-It lacks some of the more advanced features that Todolist offers but it has a great layout with scenery bakcgrounds that will leaving you more at ease and prepared to tackle your to-do lists for the day.
+It lacks some of the more advanced features that Todolist offers but it has a great layout with scenery backgrounds that will leave you more at ease and prepared to tackle your to-do lists for the day.

 Wunderlist starts at $4.99 per month and offers a free trial.

-Pipefy is a complete cloud-based process management tool – it allows you to centralise all your company’s processes in a single place.
-From Sales and Marketing to Software Development and Operations, Pipefy’s flexible structure allows you to customize one of its process templates or even start your own process from scratch, adding triggers, rules, automated emails, integration with over 500 apps (via Zapier) and much more.
+Pipefy is a complete cloud-based process management tool – it allows you to centralize all your company’s processes in a single place.
+From Sales and Marketing to Software Development and Operations, Pipefy’s flexible structure allows you to customize one of its process templates or even start your own process from scratch, adding triggers, rules, automated emails, integration with over 500 apps (via Zapier), and much more.

 It doesn’t matter whether you’re trying to run a simple team task management process or more complex software development or sales pipeline processes, Pipefy offers you a large number of process templates as well as endless customization possibilities.

-It also offers exclusive process integration features to create connection between different processes (and teams), email automation to improve communication and much more.
+It also offers exclusive process integration features to create connections between different processes (and teams), email automation to improve communication, and much more.